The Ant and the Aardvark: Revivals

 The first revival featured the characters as part on the 1993 incarnation of The Pink Panther.
 The characters remained unchanged, though unlike the original 1969-1971 cartoons, they do not appear in their own segments but rather are included in segments featuring the Pink Panther (now voiced by Matt Frewer).
 John Byner returned to voice both Charlie Ant and the Aardvark.

 The second revival occurred in 2010 as part of Pink Panther and Pals.
-Eddie Garvar (occasionally John Over) voices the Aardvark, who retains his previous characterization.
+Eddie Garvar voices the Aardvark, who retains his previous characterization.
 Kel Mitchell, using his natural voice, voices the Ant.

-Home video

-The complete series was digitally remastered and issued on its own single-disc DVD collection by MGM Home Entertainment/20th Century Fox Home Entertainment in 2007 as The Pink Panther and Friends Volume 5: The Ant and the Aardvark.

-The complete series reappeared in January 2009 as part of the DVD collection Pink Panther & Friends Classic Cartoon Collection by MGM Home Entertainment, a 9-disc DVD set containing all Pink Panther, Ant and the Aardvark, Inspector and (for the first time on DVD) Roland and Rattfink cartoons.

-The Ant and the Aardvark was released onto Region 1/A Blu-ray and DVD on 27 April 2016.